Identifiable Equivariant Networks are Layerwise Equivariant: Illustrative Experiments

 \section{Illustrative Experiments}

 We now turn to illustrations of the theoretical results using small neural networks trained on CIFAR10~\cite{krizhevsky2009}.
-The aim of this experiment section is not to provide a large amount of quantitative results on learned equivariance in neural networks (which already exist to some extent in the literature~\cite{lenc2015understanding, gruver2023lie, bokman2023investigating}), but to demonstrate the practical relevance of the theory and to provide visualizations that help build intuition around the theoretical results.
+The aim of this section is not to provide a large amount of quantitative results on learned equivariance in neural networks -- which already exist to some extent in the literature~\cite{lenc2015understanding, gruver2023lie, bokman2023investigating} -- but to demonstrate the practical relevance of the theory, and to help build intuition around it.
+Unlike our theory, which assumes exact equivariance, trained networks are, naturally, only approximately equivariant.
+Thus, the purpose of our empirical investigation is to show that the layerwise structures predicted by the exact theory still emerges in practical approximate settings.
 We will look at both MLPs and multi-head attention layers.